AptsCom/au_pair/README.md

 # AuPair

-AuPair provides token-based authentication and versioning for API applications.
+AuPair provides token-based authentication and versioning for Rails API applications.

 ## Installation

+In your Gemfile:

     gem 'au_pair'